djkeu/snooker_scores/README.md

     - Done: prompt for colored ball to play when red ball == 0
     - Done: available: set to (27 - value of colored balls played)
     - ToDo: refactor
-    - Note: set_starting_scores called for a second time during colored_balls phase will get wrong scores
+    - Note: set_starting_scores called during colored_balls phase will get wrong results

 - ToDo: get rid of rotating welcome messages, one is enough